torebutlin/cued_datalogger/docs/source/api_reference/analysis/window_structure.rst

 Global toolbox
 --------------
-Accessed as :attr:`~datalogger.analysis_window.AnalysisWindow.global_toolbox` in :class:`~datalogger.analysis_window.AnalysisWindow`.
+Accessed as :attr:`~cued-datalogger.analysis_window.AnalysisWindow.global_toolbox` in :class:`~cued-datalogger.analysis_window.AnalysisWindow`.

 The global toolbox contains operations that have a universal effect, and are not limited to one specific analysis widget.
 Examples include interacting with channel selection and metadata, or running addons.

-The global toolbox is actually contained within a :class:`~datalogger.api.toolbox.MasterToolbox`, :attr:`~datalogger.analysis_window.AnalysisWindow.global_master_toolbox` to provide an interface symmetric with the local toolbox.
-However, the user should never need to interact with the MasterToolbox, and all of the global functionality should be located in the the :attr:`~datalogger.analysis_window.AnalysisWindow.global_toolbox`.
+The global toolbox is actually contained within a :class:`~cued-datalogger.api.toolbox.MasterToolbox`, :attr:`~cued-datalogger.analysis_window.AnalysisWindow.global_master_toolbox` to provide an interface symmetric with the local toolbox.
+However, the user should never need to interact with the MasterToolbox, and all of the global functionality should be located in the the :attr:`~cued-datalogger.analysis_window.AnalysisWindow.global_toolbox`.

 AnalysisWindow widget
 ---------------------
-.. autoclass:: datalogger.analysis_window.AnalysisWindow
+.. autoclass:: cued-datalogger.analysis_window.AnalysisWindow
   :members:

-.. autoclass:: datalogger.analysis_window.AnalysisDisplayTabWidget
+.. autoclass:: cued-datalogger.analysis_window.AnalysisDisplayTabWidget